hargroa2/AlgorithmStudy/JavaScriptCardio/studyguide.md

 ### 2. reverse()

-- Reverses the order of the elements in an array and overwrites the original array
+- Reverses the order of the elements in an array and overwrites the original array.

 ```
 let numbers = [1, 2, 3, 4, 5];